Springtime in the Rockies (1937 film): Plot

 When Morgan learns about the sheep on Gene's ranch, he rides there intending to shoot them, but Gene is able to stop him.
 Gene agrees to the sheriff's demand that he remove the sheep from the area in twenty-four hours.
 When Gene notices Frog applying Mercurochrome to a wound, he gets the idea to paint the sheep so that they will appear to have hoof-and-mouth disease.

 After Briggs discovers that Sandra believes she owns Gene's ranch, he offers her $5,000 for her property—a bargain for Gene's ranch, but far below the value of her own ranch, worth an estimated $100,000.
 When Sandra sees the painted sheep appearing diseased, she accepts Briggs's offer to buy them, and Briggs delivers the sheep to Morgan.
 That night at the dance, needing to keep Gene from interfering while Sandra signs over her ranch without understanding the legal implications, Briggs tells Sandra about Gene's trick.
 Angered by the ruse, Sandra fires Gene.
 Later, when Morgan confronts Gene about the sheep and draws on him, Gene pulls out his gun which fires before Gene pulls the trigger—Thorpe had rigged the gun earlier that evening.
 Morgan is wounded and Gene is arrested.

 Sandra decides to accept Briggs' offer to buy the ranch and tells her girlfriends to pack.
 After informing Gene about the sale, Frog helps him escape by putting up a wrecking company sign in front of the jail and paying a truck driver to pull the wall off the building.
 Pursued by the sheriff and a mob, Gene rides after Briggs and Sandra.
 After Sandra signs the deed over to Briggs, Gene pursues Briggs to the county seat and rips up the deed.
 The sheriff is informed that Morgan, after regaining consciousness, identified Thorpe as the one who shot him.
-Gene and the sheriff shakes hands, and later, Gene and Sandra go for a romantic ride through her ranch.
+Gene and the sheriff shake hands, and later, Gene and Sandra go for a romantic ride through her ranch.